benhook1013/space-game/lib/components/README.md

 Gameplay entities and reusable pieces.

-- Includes player, enemy, asteroid, bullet, mineral pickup and magnet components.
+- Includes player, enemy, asteroid, bullet and mineral pickup components.
 - Each extends a Flame component and mixes in `HasGameReference<SpaceGame>` when it needs game context.